 Pistrucci's reverse is paired with Ian Rank-Broadley's portrait of Her Majesty the Queen.
 In use between 1998 and 2015, this fourth official effigy shows a greater degree of realism than its idealised predecessors.
 Broadley's initials - IRB - appear below the truncation of Elizabeth II's neck.

-While bullion Sovereigns are minted in large numbers by The Royal Mint each year, only a small number of proof coins are offered.
-Intended for collectors, proof coins have a high-definition finish, achieved with multiple strikes of hand-prepared dies.
+While bullion Sovereigns are minted in significant numbers by The Royal Mint each year, only a small number of proof coins are offered.
+Intended for collectors, proof coins have a high-definition, high-contrast finish, achieved with multiple strikes of hand-prepared dies.

-The finish is preserved by the original velvet-lined presentation box that the coin comes in.
+The finish is preserved by the original dark red leather presentation box that the coin comes in.
 Also included: a numbered certificate of authenticity.

 If you're interested in buying Sovereigns you might want to consider our best value, mixed-year Sovereigns which make a great investment.